ramannagarichakravardhan0608/flipkart-fashion-webscraping/README.md

 # 🛍️ Flipkart Fashion Web Scraping

-This project focuses on **web scraping fashion product data from Flipkart** using Python.
+This project focuses on web scraping fashion product data from Flipkart using Python.
-It extracts product details such as **name, price, rating, and reviews**, which can be used for analysis, comparison, or trend prediction in the e-commerce fashion sector.
+It extracts product details such as name, price, rating, and reviews, which can be used for analysis, comparison, or trend prediction in the e-commerce fashion sector.

 ---